 Important facts to note before you buy

-This is a fast growing sector over the last few years.
-It has a lot to offer to travellers, Ghanaians and the expatriate community that wants to invest in it.
+This is a fast-growing sector over the last few years.
+It has a lot to offer to Ghanaians, travelers, and the expatriate community that wants to invest in it.
 You will need to ascertain who owns the land and ensure that you are buying from the correct owner.
 Land here has been sold to different buyers and by those who are not the bonafide owners.
 You will need to get the land title reviewed at the government office and have a land valuation performed.
 There is a fee for these activities which is at the buyer’s expense.

 Requirements for Ghanaian Real Estate Development

 When you purchase undeveloped land in Ghana, there are timelines set by the government for developing it.
 You may need to put up a basic infrastructure like foundation, or a building in the first two years.
 This also reduces questions being asked about the land’s ownership, or the unauthorized harvesting of assets on the property or trees.
 You should find out these requirements from the government office before buying the land.

 Ghanaian land is mostly on a leased basis.
 This means that you cannot own the land as a company or individual indefinitely.
 The leases vary from 25 to 150 years.
 The terms for foreigners are shorter than those for Ghanaians but they are all negotiable.
 It is important to discuss this with your land buying agent before you make your purchase.

 It is prudent to use the services of a Real estate agency that is officially registered.
 They should be reputable and offer you sound advice to help you negotiate your way around purchasing real estate in Ghana.
 Foreigners are not restricted from buying land or property in Ghana.
 There are four modes of land ownership in Ghana.
 This depends on the method used to acquire them.
 These are Government Land, Customary/Stool Land, Family/Private Land and Vested Land.